 About Me

-Eventually, I took a walk to see for myself.
-It was so windy that I had to turn back, but before I did, I saw thick black smoke rising from Front Street in Lahaina.
-When I was walking back, I ran into a close friend who had barely made it out alive.
+When I was walking back towards my apartment, I ran into a close friend who had barely made it out alive.
 He told me they had less than 15 minutes to escape — and that everything was in flames.
 He said he doubted there would be anything left of Front Street or the Lahaina Luna neighborhood.
-It was leveled to the ground.
+As far as he could tell, it was leveled to the ground.

 I didn’t become a coach because I wanted to.
 I became one because I had no other choice.

-My process wasn’t born in a classroom, it didn’t come from coaches or certifications.
-It came from real-life initiation — surviving trauma, emotional abuse, spiritual crisis, and the kind of darkness that swallows most people whole.
+My process wasn’t born in a classroom; it didn’t come from coaches or certifications.
+It came from real-life initiation: surviving trauma, emotional abuse, spiritual crisis, and the kind of darkness that swallows most people whole.
 I built my program from the ground up, forged in the fire of experience.
-It’s not something you’ll find in books or trainings — it came from those long, sleepless nights and countless prayers, when I cried out to the divine for a way through and the guidance came.
+It’s not something you’ll find in books or trainings.
+It came from those long, sleepless nights and countless prayers, when I cried out to the divine for a way through, and the guidance came.

 When the Lahaina fires displaced my daughter and me, I knew I couldn’t go back to how things were.
 It wasn’t even possible.
 I asked again, How can I help?
 And the answer was clear: Start now.
 Share what you know.
 Start your business.
 Build a program.

-While I had already begun building my coaching program, the fire — and everything that followed — gave it shape, purpose, and power.
+While I had already begun building my coaching program, the fire and everything that followed gave it shape, purpose, and power.
 I did not fully understand the value of what I had to offer before.
 The fires gave me clarity.
 It’s not just about resilience.
 It’s about alchemizing trauma through the soul.

 My flagship course, Rise Above, isn’t therapy — and it’s not just mindset work, although mindset is part of the journey.
 It’s a step-by-step process I created through divine guidance and lived experience — a holistic path that weaves mindset, nervous system regulation, soul healing, and intuitive self-leadership.
 It teaches people how to walk through fire (literally or figuratively) and come out stronger, bolder, clearer, and more aligned.